 Born in Windsor, North Carolina, 1896.
-Studied in the Corcoran School of Art, Washington, D. C., and The Pennsylvania Academy of the Fine Arts.
-Awards: Foreign Traveling Scholarship, The Pennsylvania Academy Academy of the Fine Arts, 1923; Cresson Traveling Scholarships, 1923 and 1925, The Pennsylvania Academy of the Fine Arts; Second Traveling Foreign Scholarship, The Pennsylvania Academy of the Fine Arts, 1925; The Fellowship of the Pennsylvania Academy of the Fine Arts' Gold Medal, 1926; First Prize in Landscape Society of Washington Artists, 1929; The Fellowship of The Pennsylvania Academy of the Fine Arts Prize, 1930 First Hallgarten Prize, National Academy of Design, 1930; M. V. Kohnstamm Prize, The Art Arts Prize, 1930 First Hallgarten Prize, Connecticut Academy of Fine Arts, 1932; Third W. A. Clarke Institute of Chicago, 1930; Landscape Prize, Connecticut Academy of Fine Arts, 1932; Third W. A. Clarke Prize and Bronze Medal, Corcoran Gallery of Art, Washington, D. C., 1937; Gold Medal, Philadelphia Sketch Club, 1938; The Jennie Sesnan Gold Medal, The Pennsylvania Academy of the Fine Arts, 1940; The Academy Fellowship Prize, 1940.
-Member: National Academy of Design, New York City.
+Studied in the Corcoran School of Art, Washington, D. C., and the Pennsylvania Academy of the Fine Arts.
+Awards: Foreign Travelling Scholarship, The Pennsylvania Academy of the Fine Arts, 1923; Second Travelling Foreign Scholarship, The Pennsylvania Academy of the Fine Arts, 1925; The Fellowship of the Pennsylvania Academy of the Fine Arts' Gold Medal, 1926; First Prize in Landscape Society of Washington Artists, 1929; The Fellowship of the Pennsylvania Academy of the Fine Arts Prize, 1930; First Hallgarten Prize, National Academy of Design, 1930; M. V. Kohnstamm Prize, The Art Institute of Chicago, 1930; Landscape Prize, Connecticut Academy of Fine Arts, 1932; Third W. A. Clarke Prize and Bronze Medal, Corcoran Gallery of Art, Washington, D. C., 1937, Gold Medal, Philadelphia Sketch Club, 1938.
+Associate Member: National Academy of Design, New York City.
 Instructor in Drawing and Painting.